jmhammond/mathsquirrel.com/content/posts/2024/05/worst-semester-ever-hyperbole/index.md

 I have a very crude saying about how I teach: "I will give you the softest toilet paper in the world, but you have to wipe your own ass."

-I don't think some students could find their ass if even if they took a minute to get their head of out it.
+I'm not confident some students could find their ass even if they took a minute to get their head of out it.